jmaiocco/respecc/README.md

     Kindly return -1
   Thank You.
   Please declare result as a Array<Number>.
-  Please populate remaining with amount.
+  Please declare remaining as a Number as amount.
-  Please populate i with 0.
+  Please declare i as a Number as 0.
   Excuse me, while i is less than 4, could you...
     Please populate result[ i ] with remaining / US_Denominations[ i ].
     Please populate remaining with remaining modded with US_Denominations[ i ].